ag77in/HeartFailurePrediction-MVA/README.md

 # Heart Failure Prediction
-Predict mortality by heart failure
+Problem Statement - Predict mortality by heart failure

 People with cardiovascular disease or who are at high cardiovascular risk (due to the presence of one or more risk factors such as hypertension, diabetes, hyperlipidaemia or already established disease) need early detection and management for which a dataset will be used to predict who are at high risk.